Fall Semester – Application Deadline: July 15, 2019 (Duration: September thru December)

 Established in 1946, the UN Information Center is responsible for US/UN issues and serves as a liaison to Congress, the US government and foundations in Washington as well as to the media, academic institutions and public across the United States.
 The Center includes a small reference library that houses official UN documents as well as other materials published by the United Nations.
 The office also supports high-level visitors from headquarters and field offices around the world.
 UNIC’s internship program presents an enormous opportunity for college students and post-graduates seeking a challenging work experience in international relations.
-The Center accepts interns three times a year (Fall, Winter/Spring and Summer) with deadlines posted on the website on a unpaid basis for a period of three months or more.
+The Center accepts interns three times a year (Fall, Winter/Spring and Summer) with deadlines posted on the website on an unpaid basis for a period of three months or more.

 Intern selection is highly competitive.
-We receive more than one hundred applications each semester for 5 positions.
+We receive more than one hundred applications each semester for 3 or 4 positions.
 Preference will be given to students in their senior year of college or graduate school, with major area of study in international relations, political science, communications or related field.
 Students should demonstrate excellent language, research and writing skills.
 Past experience in a professional office environment is an asset.
 Knowledge of Microsoft office is required.
 Previous experience with social media management is favored.
 Preference is given to students who can work full-time with a minimum of 3 days per week required.

 Strong candidates will have demonstrated knowledge of the United Nations system, the U.S. Government, Washington think tanks and media.
 They will also have previous international experience and strong interest in the UN and its focus areas.
 He/She will have a professional demeanor and the ability to work in busy office with changing priorities and minimal supervision.
 Above all, the strongest candidates will have a can-do attitude and a sense of humor about themselves.